 Ask for help.
 Yes, really.
 We aren’t meant to do everything on our own.
 If you are the go-to person others may not know how to help.
 Speak up.

 When you understand yourself, you can choose how you want to feel, how you want to respond, and focus on what matters to you.
-Resilience is something we can learn and listening to this episode is a great way to get started.
+Resilience is something we can learn.
+Listening to this episode is a great way to get started.

 Links from Today’s Episode: